YusufWong/My-Portfolio/Projects/Chess-Game-App-Project/README.md

 ## What I Learned
-- LEARNING how to google/search on stackoverflow and EXPERIMENTING with code is a MUST!
+- **Learning** how to Google/Search on stackoverflow
+- **EXPERIMENTING** with code UST!
 I learned to be more patient when trying to find the data structure I needed to create the chess game engine for this project
+- **Patience**
 - Finally understood what a wrapper is in Java (allows to swap pointers to objects with ease!)
 - Understood how to manipulate/customized my own grid Buttons by incorporating my own params and image variables associated with each type of piece/null piece
 - Learned how to organize classes and subsets/children of classes (i.e. creating an abstract Piece class within an abstract grid Button class [as shown in the code])